Recidivism: Law and economics

 The law and economics literature has provided various justifications for the fact that the sanction imposed on an offender depends on whether he was convicted previously.
 In particular, some authors such as Rubinstein (1980) and Polinsky and Rubinfeld (1991) have argued that a record of prior offenses provides information about the offender's characteristics (e.g., a higher-than-average propensity to commit crimes).
 However, Shavell (2004) has pointed out that making sanctions depend on offense history may be advantageous even when there are no characteristics to be learned about.
 In particular, Shavell (2004, p.
 529) argues that when "detection of a violation implies not only an immediate sanction, but also a higher sanction for a future violation, an individual will be deterred more from committing a violation presently".
 Müller and Schmitz (2015) show that it may actually be optimal to further increase the deterrence for repeat offenders.

-Economists use the term recidivism to refer to the behaviour of states who repeatedly engage in IMF economic programs such as SBAs.
+Economists use the term recidivism to refer to the behaviour of states that repeatedly engage in IMF economic programs such as SBAs.
 For example, South Korea, Zaire, Liberia and Panama each spent well over 12 years under consecutive IMF agreements.